Moses Montefiore: Career

 The family returned to Kennington in London, where Montefiore attended school.
 His family's precarious financial situation prevented Montefiore from completing his schooling and he went out to work to help support the family.
 After working for a wholesale tea merchant and grocer, he was hired by a counting house in the City of London.
 In 1803 he entered the London Stock Exchange, but lost all of his clients' money in 1806 in a fraud perpetrated by Joseph Elkin Daniels.
 As a result, he probably had to sell or give up his broker's licence.

 In 1812, Montefiore became a freemason, joining the Moira Lodge, No. 92 of the Premier Grand Lodge of England in London.
-Between 1810 and 1814 Montefiore was part of the Surrey Militia.
-In 1815, he again bought a broker's licence, and operated briefly a joint venture briefly with his brother Abraham until 1816.
+From 1809 to 1814, Montefiore served in the Surrey Local Militia, rising to the rank of captain in the 3rd Surrey Local Militia's 7th Company.
+There was nothing unusual about Montefiore's militia career, and though not seeing active military service he did learn how to play the bugle.
+Montefiore was greatly disappointed when his company voted to disband on 22 February 1814.
+In 1815, he again bought a broker's licence, and briefly operated a joint venture with his brother Abraham until 1816.
 He largely closed down his trading activities in 1820.